profullstack/hiretesttakers-web/docs/IMPLEMENTATION_SUMMARY.md

 # Implementation Summary

-This document summarizes the major features and improvements implemented in the HireTestTakers platform.
+This document summarizes the major features and improvements implemented in the TutorLinkup platform.

 ## Completed Features